 - Six to thirteen months: Your baby may crawl around this age.
 However, some babies never crawl or crawl differently and may just roll, scoot, or creep before taking their first step.
 In addition, by this time, some babies may also start walking with assistance while holding hands, or cruising along objects or furniture.

-- Six to fourteen months: As babies develop more motor skills and balance, they start to stand on their own for a longer time.
+- Eight to fourteen months: As babies develop more motor skills and balance, they start to stand on their own for a longer time.
 Some babies may stand by their first birthday or later, which is normal.

 - Nine to eighteen months: Your baby may take their first steps as early as nine months or after their first birthday.
 However, before they start walking, you will get plenty of hints to watch out for.